vamsikrishna093/Infivista/README.md

 - Submissions from the Schedule Demo form are stored in browser localStorage (client-side).
 To centralize requests, add a small backend endpoint.
 - If you want, I can add `docker-compose.yml` or a small server to persist demo requests centrally.

+Docker Compose

+If you prefer to manage the service with Docker Compose, a `docker-compose.yml` is included.
+Use these commands from the repository root:

+    # Build and start in background
+    docker compose up -d --build

+    # Stop and remove containers
+    docker compose down

+    # View logs
+    docker compose logs -f